Lipschitz inextendibility of weak null singularities from curvature blow-up: The spacetimes considered and gauge choice

 By assumption we have $g \in C^2$.
+Note that $M$ is orientable -- we fix an orientation and denote the Lorentzian volume form with respect to $g$ by $\mathrm{vol}$.
 Moreover, we define a time-orientation on $(M,g)$ by stipulating that $\partial_u$ is future-directed null.

-Note that $(M,g)$ is globally hyperbolic.
-Indeed, $t:= u + 2\uu$ is a time function and $\{t = -1\}$ is a Cauchy hypersurface.
+Note that such a double null gauge as in \eqref{EqGDN} exists if, and only if, one can find two solutions $u$ and $\uu$ to the Eikonal equation such that the intersection of their level sets form topological two-spheres.